GoogleCloudPlatform/community/tutorials/writing-prometheus-metrics-bigquery/index.md

 ### Open Cloud Shell

-Open Cloud Shell by clicking the **Activate Cloud Shell** button in the navigation bar in the upper-right corner of the console.
+Open Cloud Shell by clicking the **Activate Cloud Shell** button in the upper-right corner of the Cloud Console.

 ### Get the sample code